manjunathh-xyz/kexra/CONTRIBUTING.md

 ## Documentation

-- Update docs for any user-facing changes
+- Update README for any user-facing changes
-- Follow the existing documentation style
+- Follow the existing README style
-- Test examples in the docs

 ## Commit Messages

 Follow conventional commits:
 - `feat:` for new features
 - `fix:` for bug fixes
-- `docs:` for documentation
 - `chore:` for maintenance

 ## Code of Conduct